IPGP/git_class/exercises.md

    the GitHub help when you create the repository)
 4. use `git push` to push your commits to the remote (you get help with `git push --help`)
-5. add a file `README.md` using the GitHub online interface
+5. edit the file `README.md` using the GitHub online interface
 6. use `git pull` to download and merge the new version into the local repository
 7. modify again the file `README.md` using the GitHub online interface
 8. use `git fetch` to download remote commits